 - Vocals and instruments sound buried?
-If your receiver has a midrange control, boost it up a little bit; if it includes a parametric EQ, try adding a little bump in the 400-1000 Hz range.
+If your receiver has a midrange control, boost it up a little bit; if it includes a parametric equalizer, try adding a little bump in the 400-1000 Hz range.
 Replace your rear full-range speakers with high-quality midrange speakers to bring out warmth and detail without adding more sizzle.
 Installing Dynamat in your vehicle will reduce road noise, which masks crucial midrange details.

 - System too bright?
 If your front speakers have swiveling tweeters, aim them away from you.
 If you have installed component tweeters, check the crossovers for output level switching — a drop of 3 dB can make a huge difference in the way your tweeters match up to the rest of the system.
 Experiment with your receiver's EQ.
 If that doesn't nail it, consider a receiver with more equalization control or (for an amplified system) an outboard equalizer.

 A built-in equalizer is a big help in tuning your system

 Once you've taken the time to adjust the system, you'll know whether or not you've made smart purchases.
 Always buy with an eye to the future — you might be saving 40 bucks on your receiver now, but what's the point if it's missing some crucial features you'll need when you expand your system?